carlos-e-vieira/carlos-e-vieira/README.md

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [carlosportalsocial@gmail.com](mailto:carlosportalsocial@gmail.com)
 * 🧠  I'm currently studying Django, PyQt and Automation in Python
-* 🤝  I'm open to new professional possibilities

 ### Skills